 Gallery in Florida (USA) bought a set of three

 tiger bells type B in Cambodia.
 This is the first report

 of tiger bells in Cambodia.

-Orsel from Eindhoven (Neth.) reports
+Orsel from Eindhoven (Neth.) reports that

 tiger bells are clearly visible.

-Roszel who lives in Jakarta (Indonesia)
+Roszel who lives in Jakarta (Indonesia) and

-tiger bells in his posession:
+tiger bells in his possession:

 have purchased the tiger bells in Palembang (Sumatra)